mbr1t0/COP-3014CE-Project/PROJECTSUBMISSION.md

 [//]: <> (Copy this file and rename it based on the submission number, i.e., PART1.md.
 Remove all the comments and italisized text before submitting.)

+In this project, I will create a program that gives video game information using C++.
 The program will allow the user to input the name, total hours played, price, and personal game rating from 1-5 stars for 5 video games.
 The user will then receive a result of average game hours, total money spent, average game ratings, and some feedback.

 ## Table of Contents
 1. [Statement of Independent Effort](#statement-of-independent-effort)